Innisfail, Alberta: Demographics

 The Town of Innisfail's 2015 municipal census counted a population of 7,922, a 0.1% increase over its 2012 municipal census population of 7,922.
 Males made up 42 per cent of the total population, while females made up 43 per cent (13 per cent of the population did not indicate their gender).
 The three largest five-year age categories within Innisfail's population were between 75 and over, 50 to 54 years of age, and 55 to 59 years of age.
 Combined, these three categories accounted for 21 per cent of the town's total population.

 Attractions

-Innisfail is home to the Daines Pro Rodeo, Anthony Henday Campground, Dr. George / Kemp House Museum, a beautiful historic downtown with unique stores, and the Historical Village museum.
+Innisfail is home to the Daines Pro Rodeo, Anthony Henday Campground, Dr. George / Kemp House Museum, a downtown with stores, and the Historical Village museum.
 Napoleon Trails Gravesite is also nearby.

 The Royal Canadian Mounted Police (RCMP) dog training facility is located 2 km south of Innisfail.

 Education

 According to the National Household Survey conducted by Statistics Canada in 2011, Innisfail has a comparatively high ratio of residents with no certificate, diploma or degree (based on total population aged 25 to 64).
 In particular, 1 in 5 males (20.2%) between the ages of 25 and 64 do not possess a certificate, diploma or degree at any level of education.
 In comparison to other communities in Central Alberta, males aged 25 to 64 in Ponoka, Olds and Sylvan Lake had rates of 11.9%, 14.1% and 14.9%, respectively.
 The province of Alberta ratio for males aged 25 to 64 with no certificate, diploma or degree is 13.2%.
 This puts Innisfail 53% above the provincial average for males.